bouwe77/bouwe77.github.io/content/blog/what-is-a-reducer/what-is-a-reducer.md

 console.log(countCats); // 2
 ```

 You might notice this code is longer than the imperative code.
 That is mainly because I want to keep it simple for now.
+That is also the reason why I am counting cats with a reducer, while that can also be done with the `map` method.

-I can imagine this code still does not make much sense, so let me explain.
+However, I can imagine this reduce code still does not make much sense, so let me explain.

 We call `pets.reduce()` and it returns the number of cats.
 The `reduce` method wants to know 2 things: First what it should do _for each item_ in the array, i.e. the `reducer` function.
-The second argument is the initial value of the value `pets.reduce` will return, which is 0 in our case, because there are 0 cats, unless the `reducer` function finds one.
+The second argument is the initial value of the value that `pets.reduce` will return, which is 0 in our case, because there are 0 cats, unless the `reducer` function finds one.

 > The arguments to a reducer are officially called the Accumulator and the Current Value, but I like to give them more descriptive names, in this case `total` and `pet` respectively.
 >